hothanhtuan1209/graduation-project/property_web/README.md

 # PROJECT PROPERTY WEBSITE
+This project is created to support connecting individuals with real estate needs such as buying, selling, or renting properties, as well as searching for real estate information by region.
+The goal is to establish a reputable and high-quality real estate business platform where people can find reliable transactions and valuable investment opportunities.

-This is a project to build a property website, including User, Post, Category, Image, Favorates, Review.
+This is a project including User, Post, Category, Image, Favorates, Review models.
 - User: this is User model, each user can have many posts
 - Category: this is a model for managing category, each category include many post
 - Post: this is a model for managing post.